 Program Description and Sample Rotations

-The General Surgery Residency Program conducted by the Department of Surgery of the University of Massachusetts Medical School, is accredited by the ACGME (Accreditation Council of Graduate Medical Education) and is authorized for forty-seven resident positions by the RRC.
-With six chief residents graduating each year, this rectangular program accepts six PGY-1 categorical residents to begin general surgery training each July 1.
+The General Surgery Residency Program conducted by the Department of Surgery of the University of Massachusetts Medical School is accredited by the ACGME, with approval for 7 categorical residents per year.
+This rectangular program accepts severe PGY1 categorical residents to begin general surgery training each July 1.
 These residents are selected each year for comprehensive clinical training in preparation for a career in general surgery.
 Over the course of five years, residents are provided a comprehensive and unique experience in general surgery and its various subspecialties.

 UMass University Campus provides educational opportunities in several important subspecialties including transplantation, pediatric surgery, vascular surgery, and trauma surgery, as well as a focused advanced ICU experience.
 It is the primary site for instruction of upper and lower endoscopy for mid-level residents.
 It is an excellent setting for the care of diverse and critically ill patients, as well as for general, minimally invasive, and emergency surgery.
 The University Campus also houses the UMass simulation center as well as the departmental simulation lab.